-For the first two weeks of the semester (August 25-September 5) all Justice Studies apparel is on sale!
-JS Swag is now available through our Justice Studies Marketplace E-Store (click here).
-Visit the website to see all the great merchandise that is now available at discounted prices.
+Justice Studies merchandise is available through our Justice Studies Marketplace E-Store (click here).
+Visit the website to see all of the great products that are now available.
 Please note that merchandise will not be sold in the JS Department.
 All purchases must be made through the E-Store.

 The Ann Lucas Lecture Series in law and Justice welcomes Seth Holmes, April 23, 2014, 4:00pm - 5:30pm (Music Room 176, Concert Hall) to discuss his latest book, Fresh Fruit, Broken Bodies: Migrant Farmworkers in the United States.
 This book is an ethnographic witness to the everyday lives and suffering of Mexican migrants.
 Based on five years of research in the field (including berry-picking and traveling with migrants back and forth from Oaxaca up the West Coast), Holmes, an anthropologist and MD in the mold of Paul Farmer and Didier Fassin, uncovers how market forces, anti-immigrant sentiment, and racism undermine health and health care.

 The Record Clearance Project filed 169 petitions in court for 55 clients, of which 167 dismissals of convictions were granted; filed 22 petitions to reduce eligible felonies to misdemeanors; 21 were granted; held 7 Speed Screening interview sessions (including at Elmwood jail), where 214 people learned their individual "next steps" in the expungement process (in English & Spanish); gave 39 community presentations to over 1,600 people regarding expungement law and procedure (in English & Spanish); and leveraged over 10,800 hours of work from students, volunteers and unpaid staff.
 Check out the front page article in the Mercury News RCP News Story